NeowayLabs/list-azure-resources/README.md

 ## Create a environment

-Run this command to build your strucutre
+Run this command to build your structure

 ```bash
 $ make setup